DanilKarasev/moderating_app_fullstack/README.md

 # Moderating ads application
 Presented app is an interface of moderating ads created by users.
 Ads being loaded by 10 pcs.
 To load a new list of ads, you have to make a decision of all 10's.
+This is fullstack application.
+Demo page located at `https://moderating-app-frontend.vercel.app/`.
+Server located at `https://moderating-app-backend.herokuapp.com/`.

 # Technical requirements
 - Avoid react - redux